How Can You Make Your Belief in God Be Approved by Him?

 The Bible records, “But I say to you, That in this place is one greater than the temple.
 But if you had known what this means, I will have mercy, and not sacrifice, you would not have condemned the guiltless.
-For the Son of man is Lord even of the sabbath day” (Matthew 12:6-8).
+For the (Matthew 12:6-8).
 When I was a new believer, I read these verses.
-At that time, I only knew thewas saying this to remind people who lived under the law that He is greater than the temple and that He is Lord of the Sabbath day.
-Therefore, He could heal patients on that day, and He didn’t condemn His disciples who plucked and ate the ears of corn when they went through the corn fields on the Sabbath.
-Yesterday I read these verses again.
-From the fact that He worked on the Sabbath day, I clearly realized the Lord was reminding people who lived under the law that He had done new work outside the temple, and that everyone should depart from the temple to accept His new work.
+At that time, I only knew the was saying this to remind people who lived under the law that He is greater than the temple and that He is Lord of the Sabbath day.
+Therefore, He could heal patients on that day and He didn’t condemn His disciples who plucked and ate the ears of corn when they went through the corn fields on the Sabbath.
+Yesterday, I read these verses again.
+From the fact that He worked on the Sabbath day, I clearly realized the Lord was reminding people who lived under the law that He had done new work outside the temple, and that everyone should depart from the temple to accept His new work.is Lord even of the sabbath day”

-Then let’s turn to the followers of Judaism who were deceived by the Pharisees.
+Then, let’s turn to the followers of Judaism who were deceived by the Pharisees.
 They too saw the “temple” as greater than God.
-For example, they viewed those chief priests, scribes and Pharisees as greater than God.
+For example, they viewed those chief priests, scribes, and Pharisees as greater than God.
 So, when deceived and incited by the chief priests, they lost the rationality and ground that a believer in God should have.
-Not only did they fail to stand on the side of the Lord but they blindly followed the chief priests and yelled out to nail the Lord Jesus to the cross.
+Not only did they fail to stand on the side of the Lord, but they blindly followed the chief priests and yelled out to nail the Lord Jesus to the cross.
 They lacked penetration into the truth of the hypocrisy of the chief priests, scribes and Pharisees, and didn’t know these people who served God saw their own status and the words of the Bible as greater than the Lord.
-These so-called “God’s servants,” taking “defending the true way” as camouflage, fabricated various rumors and made up lies to deceive the people.
+These so-called “God’s servants,” taking “defending the true way” as camouflage, fabricated various rumors and made up lies to deceive people.
 They controlled the people firmly in their hands, frantically disturbed and impaired God’s work, and competed with God for people.
-Therefore, the Jews who followed them also perished and were destroyed in the end.

 When thinking of this, I prayed to God and reflected: Which is greater in my heart, the “temple” or God?
 The fact that the Pharisees resisted God gave me a warning.
-That is, if Ibut in my heart I don’t honor Him as great, nor do I know, obey or worship Christ incarnate, then all that I have done will be in vain in His eyes no matter how I believe in Him, follow Him, and sacrifice and expend for Him.
+That is, if I believe in God but in my heart I don’t honor Him as great, nor do I know, obey, or worshipincarnate, then all that I have done will be in vain in His eyes, no matter how I believe in Him, follow Him, and sacrifice and expend for Him.
 I should emulate Job and Peter: No matter what trials I encounter, I shall believe in God’s sovereignty and have true faith in Him; no matter how God’s work and word do not conform to my own conceptions and imaginations, I shall put myself aside to obey Him.
-Only in this way can I become someone who genuinely follows God and honors Him as great in his heart.
+Only in this way can I become someone who genuinely follows God and honors Him in his heart.
 Brothers and sisters, let’s honor God as great in our hearts in everything.
-Then God’s blessings and grace will surely be with us!
+Then, God’s blessings and grace will surely be with us!